 When you get a long-term supply of drugs, your cost sharing may be lower.
 Your plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on your plan's Drug List.
 Maintenance drugs are drugs that you take on a regular basis for a chronic or long-term medical condition.
-You may order this supply through mail-order (see Section 2.3), or you may go to a retail pharmacy.
+You may order this supply through mail-order (see Section 2.3) or you may go to a retail pharmacy.

-Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-You are not required to use the mail-order service to get a longer-term supply of maintenance drugs.
-If you get a longer-term supply of maintenance drugs at a retail network pharmacy, your cost sharing may be different than it is for a longer-term supply from the mail-order service.
-Please check the benefits chart located at the front of this booklet to find out what your costs will be if you get a longer-term supply of maintenance drugs from a retail pharmacy.
-Your Pharmacy Directory explains which pharmacies in our network can give you a longer-term supply of maintenance drugs.
-You can also call Member Services for more information.
-Phone numbers are printed on the back cover of this booklet.

-2. For many drugs, you can use your plan's network mail-order services.
-Our plan's mail-order service allows you to order up to a 90-day supply for most drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+You are not required to use the mail-order service to get a long-term supply of maintenance drugs.
+If you get a long-term supply of maintenance drugs at a retail network pharmacy, your cost sharing may be different than it is for a long-term supply from the mail-order service.
+Please check the benefits chart located at the front of this booklet to find out what your costs will be if you get a long-term supply of maintenance drugs from a retail pharmacy.
+Your Pharmacy Directory explains which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Pharmacy Member Services for more information.
+Phone numbers are printed on the back cover of this booklet. - 2.
+For many drugs, you can use your plan's network mail-order services.
+Your plan's mail-order service allows you to order up to a 90-day supply for most drugs.
 Specialty drugs are typically only available in a 30-day supply.
 Please check the benefits chart located at the front of this booklet to verify the maximum day supply limits in your plan for mail-order drugs.
+Specialty pharmacies fill high-cost specialty drugs that require special handling.
+Although specialty pharmacies may deliver covered medicines through the mail, they are not considered "mail-order pharmacies."
+Therefore, most specialty drugs are not available at the mail-order cost share.
 See Section 2.3 for more information about using your mail-order services.

-Section 2.5 When can you use a pharmacy that is not in your plan's network?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?